Congregational Member of NAACP Boulder County

-In October of 2021 29 walkers from The Heart of Longmont participated in the walk and raised $5,500.
-With the largest participation of any group in Boulder County, HOL won the traveling trophy.
+In October of 2022 walkers from the Heart of Longmont participated in the walk and raised

 Gun Safety Partnership

-In June of 2022 the Heart of Longmont entered into a partnership with Longmont’s United Church of Christ for gun safety events.
+In June of 2022 the Heart of Longmont entered into a partnership with Longmont’s United Church of Christ sponsoring gun safety events.

 The first event was July 9th where 249 gun safes were given away to people wanting to practice safe gun storage.

 On October 29th HOL and UCC held a gun Upcycle event along with RAW Tools.
 Raw Tools supervised the collection of guns people donated.
 Gift cards were distributed for rifles, hand guns and semi-automatic weapons.
 The guns were sawed into pieces.
 RAW tools turns all part of the weapons into useful products like hand garden tools, jewelry and toys.

 In 2002 RAW tools has collected 1,000 weapons and repurposed them into useful and meaningful items.